 While HIFU treatments have gained considerable traction with men and women over the last few years.
 Surgical facelifts, also known as a rhytidectomy procedure, have been a popular option for decades.

 We’ll compare both options to help you decide which procedure aligns best with your skin tightening aims and expectations.

 A typical surgical facelift will be completed by making an incision into the temples, behind the ear, and in the lower scalp.
 Anything above the eyes is known as a brow lift.

-As this is an invasive treatment, the patient will be placed under anaesthesia, and will generally be required to spend a night in the hospital to ensure there are no complications.
+As this is an invasive treatment, the patient will be placed under general anaesthesia, and will usually be required to spend a night in the hospital to ensure there are no complications.